quiniver/LlamaGraph/README.md

 ### Future ideas (maybe, no promises)

 - Run `llama-bench` or `llama-optimus` directly from LlamaGraph and load the results immediately
-- Smarter ways to fill data gaps with fewer benchmark runs
+- Find smarter ways to fill data gaps with fewer benchmark runs, using said tools.
-- Support for other llama-bench output formats (JSON, JSONL, markdown…)
+- Support for other llama-bench output formats (JSON, JSONL, markdown, SQL)
 - Better tools for comparing performance changes between llama.cpp PRs

 Feedback and pull requests are very welcome — especially ideas on how to make the visual exploration even more useful when working with auto-optimizers.